Konstiu/Homepage/Readme.md

 ## Features
 - **About Me**: A short introduction to who I am and what I do.
 - **Projects**: A portfolio showcasing my coding projects and academic work.
-- **Blog (optional)**: Insights on topics I find interesting, from tech trends to personal experiences in studying computer science.
 - **Contact**: Ways to reach me via email, LinkedIn, or GitHub.

 ## Tech Stack